oddin-gg/bragischema/README.md

 # Bragi schema
-Represents [Protocol-buffers](https://developers.google.com/protocol-buffers) schema for Oddin.gg data feed.
+Represents [gRPC](https://grpc.io/) schema for Oddin.gg data feed and historical statistics.

+### Notes for our customers
+Currently, only data feed stream is available to our customers.
+This stream provides live data of currently played matches.
+To check data stream definition check proto/bragi_service.proto and proto/stream/data_feed.proto files.

 ### How to generate Grpc files
  - **For x86 architecture**